huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vpc_subnet.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in witch to create the iec vpc subnet.
-If omitted, the provider-level region will be used.
-    Changing this parameter creates a new subnet resource.

 * `name` - (Required, String) Specifies the name of the iec vpc subnet.
     The value is a string of 1 to 64 characters that can contain letters, digits, underscores(_), and hyphens(-).